EndPointCorp/end-point-blog/2013/03/06/data-binding-in-web-applications.html.md

 - people discover new pains brought on by these solutions
 - next pain and the beginning of the "next big thing"

 At the beginning it was painful to write all the *vanilla* JS code without shooting yourself in your own foot (well let’s just say it - JS is Pandora’s Box of pain).
-Then you realize you’ve got your sweet &amp; cool jQuery with which you can rapidly impress your boss/clients/friends.
+Then you realize you’ve got your sweet & cool jQuery with which you can rapidly impress your boss/clients/friends.

 Your next surprise is that jQuery isn’t enough - ever wondered why frameworks like Backbone.js were created?